Naruto: Shippuden season 8

 The eighth season of the Naruto: Shippuden anime series is directed by Hayato Date, and produced by Pierrot and TV Tokyo.
 The eighth season aired from March to August 2010.
 The season follows the Akatsuki Leader Pain invading the Leaf Village and attempting to kidnap Naruto Uzumaki while Naruto tries to avenge his master Jiraiya's death as he trains with Fukasaku in the Mount Myoboku to learn the Sage Jutsu.
 It is referred to by its DVDs as the chapter of Two Saviors (二人の救世主, Futari no Kyūseishu).
 Aniplex released the six volumes between October 7, 2010 and March 2, 2011.
 While the volumes contains all the episodes, episodes 170 and 171 were skipped to the sixth volume.
+Starting with episode 154, it is switched and produced in high-definition instead of 16:9 widescreen, like the previous five seasons, for the rest of the series.

 The English dub of this season premiered on February 16 on Neon Alley and concluded on March 30, 2013.
 The season would make its English television debut on Adult Swim's Toonami programming block and premiere from April 2 to October 1, 2017.

 The season contains five musical themes: two openings and three ending themes.
 The opening themes are "Sign" by Flow (used for the first two episodes of the season) and "Tōmei Datta Sekai" (透明だった世界) by Motohiro Hata (used for episodes 154 to 175).
 The ending themes are "For You" by Azu (used for the first two episodes of the season), "Jitensha" (自転車) by OreSkaBand (used for episodes 154 to 166) and "Utakata Hanabi" (うたかた花火) by Supercell (used for episodes 167 to 175).
 The fourth feature film, Naruto Shippuden The Movie: The Lost Tower was released on July 31, 2010.
 The broadcast versions of episodes 172 to 175 include scenes from the film in the opening themes, while still retaining the music "Tōmei Datta Sekai".